Can I Lay Laminate Flooring Over Tile? Here's What You Need to Know

 • Allow Proper Curing Time as Indicated on Adhesive Packaging

-This comprehensive approach ensures that your existing tile provides a stable foundation for your new laminate flooring, minimizing potential issues such as warping or uneven wear over time.
+This comprehensive approach ensures that your existing tile creates a stable foundation for your new laminate flooring, reducing the likelihood of issues such as warping or uneven wear over time.

 Managing Height Differences and Transitions